 Crying is part of life for all new babies.
-It is important for parents to be very patient with crying, because that is how a new baby can tell youwhat they need.
+It is important for parents to be very patient with crying, because that is how a new baby can tell you what they need.

-Check to see if the baby needs a diaper change, is hungry, tired, or if there is too much light, sound, or commotion in the room.
-If the crying doesn't seem normal, or if you're getting upset, call their provider or ask right away for help.
+Check to see if the baby needs a diaper change, is hungry or tired, or if there is too much light, sound, or commotion in the room.
+If the crying doesn't seem normal, or if you're getting upset, call your baby's doctor or nurse, or ask right away for help.

-YOUR SPACE: (write information, thoughts, ideas, or hopes here)
+YOUR SPACE: (write information, thoughts, ideas, or hopes for you and your baby here)